kvsm/TutoringHW1/README.md

 1. _Fork_ this repository.
 This will create a copy (fork) of the repo in your own account.
 2. _Clone_ your fork to your local machine.
-(Github gives you instructions for this when
 3. Open the project in VS and complete the assignment.
 4. _Commit_ your work in git locally, and _push_ your solution back up to Github.